Dani3lSun/apex-plugin-spotlight/README.md

   - **Column 3:** - Link / URL
   - **Column 4:** - Icon
 - **Page Items to Submit** - Enter page or application items to be set into session state when the SQL query is executed via an AJAX request
+- **Show Processing** - Specify whether a waiting / processing indicator is displayed or not.
+This will replace the default search icon with an spinner as long as data is fetched from database
 - **Enable Local Data Cache** - Enable data cache to save the complete server response (from Data Source AJAX call) in session storage of browser.
 This helps to reduce calls from browser to server side
 - **Enable In-Page Search** - Enable in-page search to highlight found results on the current page depending on the search keyword
 - **Enable Prefill Selected Text** - Enable prefill selected text to automatically set the spotlight search input to your selected / marked text when it opens